holochain-gym/developer-exercises/README.md

 nix-shell
 ```

-This will take some time, but after that you will have the development environment set up and ready.
+After this you have the development environment set up and ready.
 You can then navigate to each of the exercises to start your workout!